TooManyBees/djesbe/README.md

 # To do

-1. The view needs its own controller rather than sticking all the logic in app.js
-2. The queue needs its own model for the same reasons
+1. The queue needs its own model to move logic out of Jukebox
 3. Ability to enqueue an entire playlist's tracks
 4. Ability to mark playlists as "shufflable" and have the app automatically pull from those playlists when the queue runs out.
 5. Remember progress of current track, so after pausing we can resume from where we left off